robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 was more variable within forage layers across land cover resolutions than open and forest (Figure <a href="#fig:lcres">3</a> D).
-The proportion of relocations in forest and open habitats increased with increasing spatial resolution, while decreasing in forage habitat (Supp.
+The proportion of relocations in forest and open habitats increased with increasing spatial resolution, while decreasing in forage habitat (Supplementary 1 Figure 1).
-1 <!-- TODO-->).
 Overall, these results indicate the importance of matching land cover resolution to scale of selection as well as ensuring the land cover product used has a resolution fine enough to detect landscape features and habitats relevant to study species, such as important patchy and rare habitats.

 The ordinal multilayer network generated indicated within-year time windows of increased caribou sociality.
 Edge overlap was higher in time